wateecuhs/Riot-Account-Manager/README.md

 You can choose to login to one of your profiles or to add, edit or remove a profile.

+All the accounts are stored in your /appdata/local directory and the app does not interact with anything else than your riot client and file that stores the profiles.

 ## Download